JKalema/responsive_nav_menu-with-checkbox-nav-with-no-javascript/README.md

 # responsive_nav_menu-with-checkbox-nav-with-no-javascript
-thi nav menu needs no javascript to toggle
+this nav menu needs no javascript to toggle